mulesoft-assets/template-sfdc2sfdc-opportunity-migration/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
 Functional aspect of the Anypoint Template is implemented on this XML, directed by one flow responsible of excecuting the logic.
-For the pourpose of this particular Anypoint Template the *mainFlow* just excecutes a [Batch Job](http://www.mulesoft.org/documentation/display/current/Batch+Processing), which handles all the logic of it.
+For the purpose of this particular Template the *mainFlow* uses a [Batch Job](http://www.mulesoft.org/documentation/display/current/Batch+Processing), which handles all the logic of it.